metalcamp/handbook/work-process.md

 On the Wednesday in the middle of the sprint we hold the <a name="product_backlog_refinement_meeting"></a>[Product Backlog Refinement](https://en.wikipedia.org/wiki/Scrum_(software_development)#Backlog_refinement) meeting at 10am CEST.

 All other days we hold the [Daily Standup](https://en.wikipedia.org/wiki/Scrum_(software_development)#Daily_scrum) meeting at 10am CEST.

-### Scrum on GitHub

-Some of ideas are taken from https://colloq.io/blog/the-tools-we-use-to-stay-afloat.

-Our Kanban Board is at https://github.com/niteoweb/operations/projects/1.
-By clicking on the `Show Menu` you get an additional sidebar that displays the main information about the sprint, such as the **Sprint Goal**, our capacity for the sprint, committed story points and the **Burndown Chart**.

 ### Team Capacity